Facebook Pixel - PageView Event

 The Mobile Food Pantry Program reflects the Food Bank’s ongoing commitment to serving neighbors in need with compassion, efficiency, and care.
 Whether responding to a large-scale emergency or addressing everyday barriers to food access, the program plays a vital role in ensuring that nutritious food reaches communities across the region.

-With the continued support of partners, volunteers, and donors, the Food Bank will keep mobilizing resources to meet the needs of our communities.
+With continued support from partners, volunteers, and donors, the Food Bank will continue to mobilize resources to meet the needs of our communities.

 More Stories from the LA Regional Food Bank